In this section we take a look at a smorgasbord of new gems from Callaway Golf, Odyssey Golf, Edel Golf, Carnoustie Sportswear, and FootJoy.

 Odyssey Golf

 When I first heard about Odyssey's O-Series putters with microhinge inserts I'll admit, it sounded bizarre, even gimmicky.
 Tiny face hinges that bend back and spring forward when the ball is struck to impart immediate topspin?
 But after spending some time hitting these putters I can tell you they might be the holy grail of forward roll.
+First of all don't let anyone tell you any putter's going to completely eliminate skid, that's not possible except on the most delicate of strokes.
+But the O-Works putters do actually reduce skidding and hopping, and that's obviously going help with accuracy, and even distance control on longer putts.

 I couldn't see if the hinges actually flexed at impact of course, so I hit a series of 10-foot putts with both ascending strokes and descending strokes.
 Good ascending strokes produced deliciously pure rolls.
 And even with undesirable descending strokes, there was an element of self-correction where my putts were better than I deserved.

 I don't know what's in the water over at Callaway and Odyssey, but there's a healthy dose of awesomeness coming out of the 2180 Rutherford Road bat cave these days.
-From tee to green they're doing undeniably great things to help you improve your game
+From tee to green they're doing undeniably great things to help you improve your game.

 Edel Golf